 - Dr Golden Chekenyere

 - Choice Ndoro

 In a well-articulated criticism of the composition, mandate and the credibility of the Commission, prominent Mthwakazi artist Cont Mhlanga (watch video below) rightly questions the perception that the Commission is a State innovation arguing that various Mthwakazi organisations and individuals had been pursuing justice for Gukurahundi atrocities long before the Commission was set up.

 Testimonies from victims

 Below is a select of chilling testimonies from Gukurahundi victims and a former 5th Brigade soldier.

-We hope Mnangagwa is not playing politics with Mthwakazi’s emotions and that the peace, stability and reconciliation he dreams of fits in with our expectations of the freedom to be who we are and be close to the decisions that affect our lives.
+We hope Mnangagwa is not buying himself time in power and not playing politics with Mthwakazi’s emotions and that the peace, stability and reconciliation he dreams of fits in with our expectations of the freedom to be who we are and be close to the decisions that affect our lives.
 As people rejoice over Mnangagwa’s declared intentions to deal with the Gukurahundi past, they must not lose their resolve to focus on the right things and be consistent in reminding the man that he must never forget that the highest responsibility lies not in the words spoken, but in living by them; we will believe Mnangagwa when he has delivered on his promise.